Huskydog9988/Getting-Started-With-Spectacles/README.md

 1. Visit [Docker's get started](https://www.docker.com/get-started) page and install the Docker Desktop app.
 2. [Install Docker Compose](https://docs.docker.com/compose/install/) for your system.
+3. If you wish to follow along with the minimal code previded, you should have [Node.js installed](https://nodejs.org/en/download/).

-### Getting Started
+### 1. Getting Started

-To make things simple, a docker compose file (`docker-compose.yml`) will be used to help manage all of the docker contianers.
+To make things simple, a docker compose file (`docker-compose.yml`) is recommended to help manage all of the docker contianers.
-The following file is a compete example of a what software at a minimuin is required for this entire system to work.
+The following compose file is an example of a what such a file in this ecosystem could look like.

 ```yaml
 version: "3.7"